Lodi (Creedence Clearwater Revival song): Background

-The song's arrangement includes a change of key in the final verse of the track, emphasising the melancholy drama of the lyric, "If I only had a dollar for every song I sung...."
+The song's arrangement includes a key change in the final verse, emphasizing the melancholy drama of the lyric "If I only had a dollar for every song I sung..."

 Reception

 Billboard described the single as having "an easy beat," being as powerful as its flip side "Bad Moon Rising" and as having a similar feel to Creedence Clearwater Revival's earlier single "Proud Mary."
 Cash Box similarly described it as "powerhouse material" that is similar to and as strong as the group's previous single "Proud Mary."